These eggplant involtini are saucy, garlicky, and creamy, with a topping of crispy breadcrumbs.

 What is Involtini?

-Involtini (also known as 'rolls' or 'little bundles' is an Italian dish of meat or vegetables wrapped around a filling.
+Involtini (also known as 'rolls' or 'little bundles') is an Italian dish of meat or vegetables wrapped around a filling.
 Involtini is very common in Sicily, where you can find involtini di melanzane (eggplant rolls) often stuffed with ricotta cheese and topped with pine nuts.

-I took inspiration from the Sicilian version of the dish, pairing the eggplant with a basic tomato sauce and breadcrumbs.
+I took inspiration from the Sicilian version of the dish, pairing the eggplant involtini with a basic tomato sauce and breadcrumbs.

 Key Ingredients

-- Avoid any shapes that appear curved or vary in thickness, as they'll be more difficult to cut.
+For the eggplant: I recommend large eggplants, like Globe or American varieties, because it's easier to cut the vegetable into thin strips.
+Avoid any shapes that appear curved or vary in thickness, as they'll be more difficult to cut.

-- I call for a mix of ricotta, freshly grated pecorino romano cheese (or parmesan cheese if that's what you have), and mozzarella cheese.
+For the ricotta filling: I call for a mix of ricotta, freshly grated pecorino romano cheese (or parmesan cheese if that's what you have), and mozzarella cheese.
+For best results, use high-quality whole milk ricotta (like Calabro) and low-moisture mozzarella.

-- The involtini are topped with more mozzarella, pecorino cheese, and breadcrumbs.
+Note: The involtini are topped with more mozzarella, pecorino cheese, and breadcrumbs.
 If you're craving something even lighter, you can omit the cheese topping and just add the breadcrumbs.

 Prep the Eggplant

-Trim off the ends of the eggplant, and carefully slice it lengthwise into ½-inch thick pieces.
+Step 1: Preheat oven to 425°F/218°C. Trim off the ends of the eggplant, and carefully slice it lengthwise into ½-inch thick pieces.
 Don't worry if they're not perfectly even, as long as there aren't any major tears you will still be able to roll them up easily!

-I find it easiest to stand the eggplant upright, then slice vertically through the vegetable with a sharp knife.
+💡Expert Tip:💡 I find it easiest to stand the eggplant upright, then slice vertically through the vegetable with a sharp knife.
 You can also use a mandoline to make this process easier!

 Place the eggplant on a wire rack set over a baking sheet (or a large cutting board lined with paper towels).
 Season both sides with salt, then let sit for at least 20 minutes up to 1 hour.
-This step draws out moisture from the eggplant, leading to a better texture.
-Dab the slices with a paper towel to remove any accumulated excess moisture.

 Make the Tomato Sauce